Frida Sofía: Personal life

-In 2004, Sofía moved to Litchfield County, Connecticut after a kidnapping attempt in Mexico city; soon after, she moved to Miami, Florida to start a professional career in the United States.
+In 2004, Sofía moved to Litchfield County, Connecticut after a kidnapping attempt in Mexico City; soon after, she moved to Miami, Florida to start a professional career in the United States.
 She has three younger siblings, Natasha, Beatriz and Emiliano Moctezuma.
-In 2021, Sofía alleged that her grandfather, the venezuelan singer Enrique Guzmán, had molested her as a child.
+In 2021, Sofía alleged that her grandfather, the Venezuelan-born singer Enrique Guzmán, had molested her as a child.
 Sofía is also an entrepreneur and startup investor, based in Florida.